Top 7 Threat Intelligence Platforms & Software in 2025

 3.9/5

-Mandiant Advantage, a cybersecurity platform owned by Google Cloud, offers threat intelligence along with attack surface management and managed defense.
-It has a free version with limited features, including a dashboard, threat actor and vulnerability data, and OSINT indicators.
-While Mandiant is a suitable choice for enterprises, it’ll be particularly appealing to SMBs that want to implement basic threat intelligence capabilities without paying for a major platform.
+Google Cloud Threat Intelligence, formerly Mandiant Advantage, offers threat intelligence along with attack surface management and managed defense.
+Its features include a dashboard, threat actor and vulnerability data, and OSINT indicators.
+While Google Cloud and the corresponding 24/7 managed Mandiant service are a suitable choice for enterprises, it’ll be particularly appealing to SMBs that want to start with basic cloud-based threat intelligence.

 Pros